 In-Store Sources

 Blinkie dispensers.
 The small plastic boxes attached to store shelves that dispense paper coupons.
-Easy to walk past, but worth checking for items you buy regularly.

 Which Stores Accept Manufacturer Coupons (and Which Don’t)